Buy our physical releases and downloads from our Bandcamp page...

 04/08/17: Interesting Times - single

 CD album - Released October 7th 2016

 Remastered CD album, released 2015, replete with 6 extra tracks including demo's and unreleased material.

 I LOST MY FRIEND TO A VIDEO GAME

 10 track CD single with handmade art packaging, limited to 100 copies only (Sold Out!)

 Beyond Science And Superstition - Album [UK Version, 2013]

-OLimited edition version of our fourth studio album Beyond Science And Superstition, released 5th November 2013: 14 tracks including four remixes exclusive to this release.
-Super Sci-Fi artwork by Adam Cavill.
+Limited edition version of our fourth CD album, Beyond Science And Superstition - released 5th November 2013: 14 tracks including four remixes exclusive to this release.

 1. Kit Kat 2.Why So Serious?
 3. Nothing To Hide 4.
 I Lost My Friend To A Video Game 5.
 Detox/Retox 6.
 The Death Of The Porn Queen 7.
 It Just Is 8.
 Well, I Never!
 9. Out Of Sync 10.
 Hold On For Dear Life